Pablo-Arias/STIM/README.md

 A set of functions to handle video indexing, audio replacement in video, resolution changes, and more...

 ## Instalation and dependencies ##
-These python modules depend on several externals for them to work properly.
-Moreover, if you want the full functionality of STIM you will also need to install IRCAM super-vp command line library (get it here : https://forum.ircam.fr/projects/detail/analysissynthesis-command-line-tools/).
+These python modules depend on several external libraries to work well.

-Install other external dependencies with [homebrew](https://brew.sh/):
+Install external dependencies with [homebrew](https://brew.sh/):
 ```
-brew install ffmpeg opencv libsndfile cmake autoconf automake swig
+brew install ffmpeg opencv libsndfile
 ```

-To install STIM, I recomend using conda package manager.
+To install STIM, I recomend using the anaconda package manager.
 In the following, replace STIM_FOLDER with the path to the STIM folder.
 ```
 cd STIM_FOLDER
 git clone https://github.com/Pablo-Arias/STIM.git